Find Affordable College Courses

 The following schools top our list of the Most Popular Clinical, Counseling & Applied Psychology Bachelor's Degree Colleges.

 Our 2023 rankings named John Jay College of Criminal Justice the most popular school in the Middle Atlantic Region for clinical, counseling and applied psychology students working on their bachelor’s degree.
-Located in the city of New York, John Jay is a public college with a fairly large student population.
+Located in the city of New York, John Jay is a public school with a large student population.

 Women make up 83% of the clinical psychology majors at the school.